OVOD-Agent: A Markov-Bandit Framework for Proactive Visual Reasoning and Self-Evolving Detection: Appendix

-For completeness, we include the prompt template used to query GPT-5 as an offline evaluator.
-GPT-5 does not participate in inference; it is used only to assign a continuous weak score to each sampled trajectory.
-As shown in Fig.~\ref{fig:gpt-prompt}, the evaluation protocol consists of an instruction prompt (defining GPT-5's role and evaluation objective) and an input prompt containing the trajectory details.
-GPT-5 rates each trajectory according to the four criteria introduced in the main paper, and outputs a final aggregated score in the range $[0,5]$ in JSON format.
+For completeness, we include the prompt template used for the \textbf{blind GPT-5 evaluation}.
+GPT-5 does not participate in inference; it is used only to assign a continuous weak score to each sampled trajectory as an offline evaluator.
+To eliminate potential bias toward well-known algorithms, we implemented an \textbf{anonymized protocol} where all strategy names were replaced with generic identifiers (e.g., Strategy-A).
+As shown in Fig.~\ref{fig:gpt-prompt}, the evaluation consists of an instruction prompt (defining the evaluator's role and the \textbf{anonymization requirement}) and an input prompt containing the trajectory details.
+GPT-5 rates each trajectory according to the four criteria introduced in the main paper and outputs a final aggregated score in the range $[0,5]$ in JSON format.